Supply Market Analysis - Example Questions

 Supply Market Analysis Example Questions - Route 3

-Market sounding should also take into account the knowledge held by other buying organisations, trade bodies and business support organisations e.g. Federation of Small Businesses, Chambers of Commerce, etc.
+Market should also take into account the knowledge held by other buying organisations, trade bodies and business support organisations e.g. Federation of Small Businesses, Chambers of Commerce, etc.

 You should consider the following questions: